Samarthc-26/Medical_Assistant/README.md

-# 🩺 Medical Notes Assistant (ChromaDB + Streamlit)
+# 🩺 Medical Notes Assistant (FAISS + Streamlit)

-This project is a **Retrieval-Based Medical Case Assistant** powered by **ChromaDB** and **Streamlit**.
+This project is a **Retrieval-Based Medical Case Assistant** powered by **FAISS** and **Streamlit**.
-It allows you to query a database of medical notes using symptoms and retrieve the most similar cases from the vector database.
+It enables doctors to query a hospital's database of past patient cases and retrieve the most similar cases based on symptoms using vector similarity search.

 ---

 ## 🚀 Features

-- 📁 Ingests medical case notes from a CSV file
+- 📁 Loads medical case notes from a hospital database (CSV format)
-- 🔍 Queries similar patient cases using symptom matching
+- 🔍 Queries most relevant historical patient cases using symptom descriptions
-- 🧠 Uses ChromaDB for fast vector-based retrieval
+- 🧠 Uses FAISS for high-performance vector similarity retrieval
-- 🖥️ Streamlit UI for interactive querying
+- 🖥️ Streamlit interface for intuitive, real-time access
+- 🩺 Helps doctors gain insights from previous diagnoses and treatments

 ---